dmtwng/dmytrowng.github.io/_posts/2021-01-06-db-in-simple-words-data-locks.markdown

     alt='Explicit lock'
 %}

-During acquiring the exclusive lock for first part, **Write 2** can get lock for second part.
-Eventually it can lead to a dead lock.
-To prevent that situation **Write 1** can obtain exclusive lock for entire collection and modify all needed data.
-It is very heavy lock, and will block all reads from collection.
+During acquiring the exclusive lock for the first part, **Write 2** can get a lock for the second part.
+Eventually, it can lead to deadlock.
+To prevent that situation **Write 1** can obtain an exclusive lock for the entire collection and modify all needed data.
+It is a very heavy lock and will block all reads from the collection.
 To avoid it and unblock reads, **Write 1** can obtain an intent for exclusive lock on a collection.

-> **Intent Exclusive lock** prevents any nested resource from being exclusively locked.
+> **Intent Exclusive lock** prevents any nested resource from being an exclusively locked.
 Other writes cannot acquire exclusive lock for any nested data.

 Lover level of a lock, lighter it is.
 Higher level, heavier lock.